-Plan types available Critical Illness Insurance Plan Standard Critical Illness Insurance Plan Premier When we won't pay • No benefits will be paid under Critical Illness Insurance unless you suffer a specified serious event listed under Critical Illness Insurance as defined in Section 9.3.
+Plan types available Critical Illness Insurance Plan StandardCritical Illness Insurance Plan Premier When we won't pay No benefits will be paid under Critical Illness Insurance unless you suffer a specified serious event listed under Critical Illness Insurance as defined in Section 9.3.
 This means that the requisite level of Severity as set out for the event in Section 9.3 must be met for a benefit to be payable.
 No benefits under Critical Illness Insurance will be paid if the specified serious event resulted from an intentional, self-inflicted act (refer to Section 2.3.4).
-A claim for some Critical Illness Events (e.g. Cancer, Heart Attack, Stroke) will not be paid if the condition or the symptom of the condition occurred during the first three months from when the Plan started, cover was increased, or cover was reinstated (refer to Section 2.3.4). • A claim resulting from a special condition.
+A claim for some Critical Illness Events (e.g. Cancer (of specified criteria), Heart Attack (of specified severity), Stroke (resulting in neurological deficit)) will not be paid if the condition or the symptom of the condition occurred during the first three months from when the Plan started, cover was increased, or cover was reinstated (refer to Section 2.3.4). • A claim resulting from a special condition.
 If applicable, the special condition will be shown in the Policy Schedule.
-Premium type / Entry age Stepped premiums: 16 - 62 (age next birthday) • Level premiums: 16 - 60 (age next birthday) Where level premiums 'to age 65' is selected, the premiums will change to stepped premiums on the Policy anniversary before your 65th birthday.
-Maximum Benefit Amount Up to \$2 million across all insurers Where Attached or Linked to Life Insurance, the Critical Illness Insurance Benefit Amount cannot exceed the Life Insurance Benefit Amount.
-Plan end date Policy anniversary before your 70th birthday Ownership • Individual • Trust Company/businessJoint ownership Plan structure Standalone Critical Illness Insurance Critical Illness Insurance Attached or Linked to Life Insurance (Refer to Section 1.2.2 for information on Plan structures)
+Premium type / Entry age • Stepped premiums: 19 - 62 (age next birthday) Level premiums: 19 - 60 (age next birthday) Where level premiums 'to age 65' is selected, the premiums will change to stepped premiums on the Policy anniversary before your 65th birthday.
+Maximum Benefit Amount • Up to \$2 million across all insurers • Where Attached or Linked to Life Insurance, the Critical Illness Insurance Benefit Amount cannot exceed the Life Insurance Benefit Amount.
+Plan end date Policy anniversary before your 70th birthday Ownership • Individual • Trust Company/businessJoint ownership - concownersnip Plan structure Standalone Critical Illness Insurance Critical Illness Insurance Attached or Linked to Life Insurance (Defente Cestion 1.0.0 (sein formation on Diag structures)) (Refer to Section 1.2.2 for information on Plan structures)